Precession: Torque-induced

-The device depicted on the right (or above on mobile devices) is gimbal mounted.
+The device depicted on the right is gimbal-mounted.
 From inside to outside there are three axes of rotation: the hub of the wheel, the gimbal axis, and the vertical pivot.

 To distinguish between the two horizontal axes, rotation around the wheel hub will be called spinning, and rotation around the gimbal axis will be called pitching.
 Rotation around the vertical pivot axis is called rotation.

 First, imagine that the entire device is rotating around the (vertical) pivot axis.
 Then, spinning of the wheel (around the wheelhub) is added.
 Imagine the gimbal axis to be locked, so that the wheel cannot pitch.
 The gimbal axis has sensors, that measure whether there is a torque around the gimbal axis.

 In the picture, a section of the wheel has been named dm_{1}.
 At the depicted moment in time, section dm_{1} is at the perimeter of the rotating motion around the (vertical) pivot axis.
 Section dm_{1}, therefore, has a lot of angular rotating velocity with respect to the rotation around the pivot axis, and as dm_{1} is forced closer to the pivot axis of the rotation (by the wheel spinning further), because of the Coriolis effect, with respect to the vertical pivot axis, dm_{1} tends to move in the direction of the top-left arrow in the diagram (shown at 45°) in the direction of rotation around the pivot axis.
 Section dm_{2} of the wheel is moving away from the pivot axis, and so a force (again, a Coriolis force) acts in the same direction as in the case of dm_{1}.
 Note that both arrows point in the same direction.

 The same reasoning applies for the bottom half of the wheel, but there the arrows point in the opposite direction to that of the top arrows.
 Combined over the entire wheel, there is a torque around the gimbal axis when some spinning is added to rotation around a vertical axis.

 It is important to note that the torque around the gimbal axis arises without any delay; the response is instantaneous.